weavejester/ragtime/README.md

 Ragtime is a Clojure library for migrating structured data.
-It defines a common interface for expressing migrations, much like [Ring][1] defines a common interface for expression web applications.
+It defines a common interface for expressing migrations, much like [Ring][1] defines a common interface for expressing web applications.

 [1]: https://github.com/ring-clojure/ring